-In 2014, Corso led the Bears to their third NCAA Championships appearance in the past five years.
-Cal advanced to the national semifinals before falling to eventual NCAA champion Stanford.
+Corso also led the Bears to the NCAA semifinals in 2014 before falling to eventual NCAA champion Stanford.
 The Bears went 20-10 and ascended to as high as No. 3 in the national rankings.

 In 2010, Corso led the Bears to their first-ever appearance in the NCAA tournament, the first of back-to-back trips to the tourney.
 Cal registered a third-place national finish in 2010 then advanced to the NCAA title match in 2011.
 The Bears finished 2011 with a record of 26-5 and won the Mountain Pacific Sports Federation Tournament title.
 Corso was named the MPSF Coach of the Year.